chr4-cookbooks/osrm/README.md

-  profile         'car'                  # Profile to use (defaults to 'car') profile_dir     '/srv/my_profiles'     # Where to look for profiles (.lua files) extract_command 'osrm-extract'         # Path to osrm-extract binary prepare_command 'osrm-prepare'         # Path to osrm-prepare binary user            'my_osrm_user'         # User to run commands as cwd             '/srv/my_osrm'         # Set working directory for osrm-extract threads         5                      # How many threads to use (defaults to number of cpu cores) cleanup         false                  # Do not cleanup .osrm and .osrm.restrictions after preparing timeout         3600                   # Timeout in seconds for osrm-extract/osrm-prepare.
+  profile         'car'                  # Profile to use (defaults to 'car') profile_dir     '/srv/my_profiles'     # Where to look for profiles (.lua files) extract_command 'osrm-extract'         # Path to osrm-extract binary contract_command 'osrm-contract'         # Path to osrm-contract binary user            'my_osrm_user'         # User to run commands as cwd             '/srv/my_osrm'         # Set working directory for osrm-extract threads         5                      # How many threads to use (defaults to number of cpu cores) cleanup         false                  # Do not cleanup .osrm and .osrm.restrictions after preparing timeout         3600                   # Timeout in seconds for osrm-extract/osrm-contract.
 Defaults to 24h stxxl_size      150000                 # Size (in MB) of stxxl temporary file.
 Dynamically allocated by default stxxl_file      '/tmp/stxxl'           # Location of stxxl temporary file.
 Defaults to '/var/tmp/stxxl'